Top event management tips for great experience design

 If you are completely new to experience design and are feeling a little lost, one way of structuring your planning is focusing on the end of your event.
 The endpoint of an event is when your attendees or stakeholders get something of value from you.
 This is a purposefully vague definition because the end of the event is not when the last attendee leaves the venue.
 It could happen in a talk before then or in the bar after.

 Essentially, starting at the end asks you to decide what your event is for specifically.
 For example, is the value in networking?
 Or a certain speaker?
-Knowing your endpoint will help you shape the orient of the experience design towards that, giving attendees a sense of anticipation and, afterwards, satisfaction.
+Knowing your endpoint will help you shape the orient of the experience design towards that, giving attendees a sense of anticipation and, afterward, satisfaction.

 Choose the right meeting software